Trivest CAM - Instructions for Use with exocad design settings.

 Your complete digital workflow for refractory dies starts here.

-TriVest Workflow Steps After you finish your design:
+TriVest Milling Steps After you finish your design:

 1. Design the digital die model without undercut extension of the prep margin for 3D printing.
 (No Die Ditching under Margin)